KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 If the author does not respond to the requested information within the timespan of a week, close the issue with a kind note stating that the author can request for the issue to be reopened when the necessary information is provided.

-If you receive a notification with additional information provided but you are not anymore on issue triage and you feel you do not have time to handle it, you should delegate it to the current person on issue triage.
+If you receive a notification that additional information was provided but you are no longer working on issue triage, then you should delegate the issue to the current person working on issue triage.

 ## 3. Categorizing an issue

 ### Duplicate issues

 Make sure it's not a duplicate by searching existing issues using related terms from the issue title and description.
-If you think you know there is an existing issue, but can't find it, please reach out to one of the maintainers and ask for help.
+If you think the issue may be a potential duplicate and can't find the original existing issue, then please reach out to one of the maintainers and ask for help.
 If you identify that the issue is a duplicate of an existing issue:

 1. Add a comment `duplicate of #<issue number>`
 2. Add the `triage/duplicate` label